Sodium polystyrene sulfonate: uses, side effects and safety

 How does sodium polystyrene sulfonate work?

-Sodium polystyrene sulfonate acts as a cation-exchange resin in the gastrointestinal tract.
-It functions by exchanging sodium ions for potassium ions within the intestines.
-This process effectively removes excessive potassium from the body and facilitates its excretion through the stool.
+Sodium polystyrene sulfonate works in the intestines by exchanging sodium ions for potassium ions.
+The potassium is then removed from the body through the stool.

-Like any medication, sodium polystyrene sulfonate can cause side effects.
-While some may be mild, others can be severe and warrant immediate medical attention.
+Like all medicines, sodium polystyrene sulfonate can cause side effects.
+Some are mild, while others can be serious.

 - Nausea